Lamborghini Is Making An EV That Has 4 Motors, Repairs Itself And Does Justice To An Angry V12 Engine

 Lamborghini, quite unlike its rival, Ferrari, seems to be more open to change and progress in the automotive world.
 While the company with the prancing horse has declared time and time again that it will never build a fully electric car due to its lack of character, Lamborghini has taken the opposite route.

-Just recently, the exotic car maker, in partnership with the Massachusetts Institute of Technology, announced the Lamborghini Terzo Millennio, a hypercar that is fully electric, self-repairing and every bit as intimidating as an ICE car with a V12 engine.
+Just recently, the exotic car maker, in partnership with the Massachusetts Institute of Technology, announced the Lamborghini Terzo Millennio, a hypercar that is fully electric, self-repairing, and every bit as intimidating as an ICE car with a V12 engine.

 The Lamborghini Terzo Millennio is pretty much a concept car at this stage.
 Despite this, however, the Terzo Millennio, which literally means “Third Millennium,” is a hypercar designed to usher in the next generation of automobiles in the supercar industry.
 Featuring tech that has not been seen in the current generation of vehicles, Lamborghini and MIT’s creation is nothing short of a monster.